dustykeyboard/katas/README.md

 ## Binary Search Tree

 Implement a binary search tree with methods to insert, remove and walk the tree in order.

+## Heap

+Create a Heap, implementing push and pop methods